rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 **Result:** Not Applicable

 **Remediation:**
+Run the below command (based on the file location on your system) on the each worker node.
+For example,
+chown root:root /etc/systemd/system/kubelet.service.d/10-kubeadm.conf
-Cluster provisioned by RKE doesn’t require or maintain a configuration file for the kubelet service.
+Not Applicable - Clusters provisioned by RKE doesn’t require or maintain a configuration file for the kubelet service.
  All configuration is passed in as arguments at container run time.

-### 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 644 or more restrictive (Automated)
+### 4.1.3 If proxy kubeconfig file exists ensure permissions are set to 600 or more restrictive (Automated)

 **Result:** pass